apache/camel-website/content/blog/2023/11/camel42-whatsnew/index.md

 You can now use a bean method call with property placeholders.

-For example a bean can be used to return the name for a topic to use in a Kafka route:
+For example, a bean can be used to return the name of a topic to use in a Kafka route:

 ```
 from("kafka:{{bean:myBean.computeTopic}}")